George Clooney: Leading man and directorial debut (2000–2004)

 The following year he would work with Soderbergh yet again in the science fiction drama Solaris (2002) an adaptation of the acclaimed 1972 film directed by Andrei Tarkovsky.
-Famed critic Roger Ebert praised the film and Clooney writing, "Clooney has successfully survived being named People magazine's sexiest man alive by deliberately choosing projects that ignore that image.
+Roger Ebert praised the film and Clooney, writing: "Clooney has successfully survived being named People magazine's sexiest man alive by deliberately choosing projects that ignore that image.
 His alliance with Soderbergh, both as an actor and co-producer, shows a taste for challenge."
 That same year Clooney made his directorial debut in the 2002 film Confessions of a Dangerous Mind, based on the autobiography of TV producer Chuck Barris.
 The film premiered out of competition at the Cannes Film Festival to critical acclaim.
 Though the film did not do well at the box office, critics stated that Clooney's directing showed promise.

 In 2003, Clooney reunited with the Coen brothers in the romantic comedy Intolerable Cruelty opposite Catherine Zeta-Jones.
-Elvis Mitchell of The New York Times praised their chemistry and the casting of Clooney in the role writing, "the good work comes from George Clooney, who happens to have the Art Deco profile fit for a 1930's comedy.
+Elvis Mitchell of The New York Times praised their chemistry and the casting of Clooney in the role writing, "the good work comes from George Clooney, who happens to have the Art Deco profile fit for a 1930s comedy.
 He scores with his willingness to mock his above-average charisma level and the chiseled chin, cover-guy good looks".

-Directorial debut and acclaim (2005–2013)
+Established star and acclaim (2005–2013)

 In 2005, Clooney starred in Syriana, which was based loosely on former Central Intelligence Agency agent Robert Baer's memoirs of his service in the Middle East.
 Clooney suffered an accident on the set of Syriana, which caused a brain injury with complications from a punctured dura.
 The same year he directed, produced, and starred in Good Night, and Good Luck, a film about 1950s television journalist Edward R. Murrow's famous war of words with Senator Joseph McCarthy.
 At the 2006 Academy Awards, Clooney was nominated for Best Director and Best Original Screenplay for Good Night, and Good Luck, as well as Best Supporting Actor for Syriana.
 He won the Oscar for his role in Syriana.

 Clooney next appeared in The Good German (2006), a film noir directed by Soderbergh that is set in post-World War II Germany.
 In August 2006, Clooney and Heslov started the production company Smokehouse Pictures.
 In October 2006, Clooney received the American Cinematheque Award, which honors someone in the entertainment industry who has made "a significant contribution to the art of motion pictures".
 On January 22, 2008, Clooney was nominated for an Academy Award for Best Actor for Michael Clayton (2007) losing to Daniel Day-Lewis who won for Paul Thomas Anderson's drama There Will Be Blood (2007).